Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models

-Fig. \ref{fig:BianchiI_EL_Cycle_0.25} shows the comparison of the energy density and shear scalar at the last bounce with their respective values in the case of a massless scalar field for $U_0 = 0.25$.
-We find that as in the case of the ekpyrotic potential considered above, the ekpyrotic-like potential also leads to isotropization at the bounce.
-In particular, the energy density at the bounce is increased compared to the massless case in all but a few simulations.
+In the ekpyrotic-like case, the energy density at the bounce is increased compared to the massless case in all but a few simulations.
 However, this is not necessarily accompanied by a decrease in the shear scalar, as seen by the color coding in the energy density plot in Fig. \ref{fig:BianchiI_EL_Cycle_0.25} where only the red points experienced $\sigma_\mathrm{b}^2$ decrease.
 The second panel on the comparison of the shear scalar confirms the same, although $61.00\%$ of the simulations did have $\sigma_\mathrm{b}^2$ decrease compared to a massless scalar.
 Yet, the relative strength of the anisotropies, represented by the ratio $R_\sigma$ at the bounce, is decreased by the ekpyrotic-like potential in all but a few cases, as seen in the third panel of Fig. \ref{fig:BianchiI_EL_Cycle_0.25}.
 Moreover, similar to the case of effective Bianchi-I spacetime with ekpyrotic potential, there is no mixing of the red and blue dots in the energy density plots indicating a clear boundary between the two populations of simulations.

 There are a few differences with the ekpyrotic case which should be noted.
 In contrast to the ekpyrotic potential, the isotropization effect of the ekpyrotic-like potential seems to be milder.
 Unlike the ekpyrotic case with low strength of the potential, the dots are more spread out and there is no clustering of the dots into two groups in all three plots in Fig. \ref{fig:BianchiI_EL_Cycle_0.25} in contrast to Fig. \ref{fig:BianchiI_Cycle_0.25}.
 Moreover, there exist a very small number of outliers in this case, i.e. simulations where isotropization is not achieved at all.
 However, these occur only when the matching massless scalar simulation was already very isotropic, and it remains the case that the ekpyrotic-like potential leads to isotropization of the universe at the bounce in $97.40\%$ of the simulations.